DavidB137/spsp/README.md

 As reliability is important, the whole system aims to be a highly reliable platform while taking into account protocol-specific and performance restrictions.
-There's not a 100 % guarantee of message delivery from client to the MQTT broker, but with correct settings, you can get extremely close.
+There's not a 100 % guarantee of message delivery from client to the MQTT[^mqtt] broker, but with correct settings, you can get extremely close.

 No retrasmission logic between *nodes* is implemented, because it's highly application-specific, but the *node* always knows whether data have or have not